Adjunct Appointments Policy

 Research and consulting activities carried out under the auspices of the University will generally be governed by the same rules that apply to full-time academic staff.
 Ownership of intellectual property will be negotiated on a case by case basis, with consideration given to the University's Intellectual Property Policy.

-While appointment confers no obligation on the University to provide resources, appointees may be granted access to University and service facilities as deemed appropriate by the head of the relevant academic group.
+While appointment confers no obligation on the University to provide resources, appointees may be granted access to University and service facilities as deemed appropriate by the relevant supervisor.